chloekim-one/chloekim-one.github.io/_projects/1_project.md

 related_publications: false
 ---

-"An Experimental Analysis of Intuition and Semantic Reasoning in Linguistic Visualizations by Humans and AI (LLMs)"
+<i>"An Experimental Analysis of Intuition and Semantic Reasoning in Linguistic Visualizations by Humans and AI (LLMs)"</i>

 <img src='/assets/img/rp/rpm2.jpg'>